bean-mhm/flim/README.md

 First, a few notes:

- - flim's 3D LUT is designed to be used in an [OpenColorIO](https://opencolorio.org/) environment.
+ - flim's 3D LUT is designed to be used in an [OpenColorIO](https://opencolorio.org/) environment, but depending on your software and environment, you might be able to manually replicate the transforms in your custom pipeline.

  - flim only supports the sRGB display format as of now.